c0d5x/scaffold_mean_app/README.md

 #### Recent Changes

 ![](doc/jenkins-changes.jpg)

+#### ANSI
+Jenkins does not support ANSI codes by default, which is very disappointing.
+There is a plugin you can configure but this is a feature that should be already part of the base system.

 Jenkins's advantage is that you can customize it to fit your needs, but the default configurations are being evaluated in this case.